miqrogroove/xmb/README.md

 Composer is required.
 Install it according to the [instructions](https://getcomposer.org/doc/00-intro.md).

-Create a directory for the new site.
+Create a directory for the site.
 Make sure it's not owned by the root user.

 Clone XMB into the current directory using `git clone https://github.com/miqrogroove/xmb.git ./`

 Install the XMB dependencies using `composer install` in the same directory.

+If attempting to upgrade an existing site, remember to copy any customizations of config and images (themes and smilies).

-Visit the /install/ path on the website to create the config file and the database tables.
+Visit the /install/ path on the website to complete the setup.

 ## Getting Involved